18F/development-guide/css_coding_styleguide.md

 }
 ```

 - Do not use mixins for browser prefixes.
-Use [Autoprefixer]https://github.com/postcss/autoprefixer) or Bourbon for that.
+Use [Autoprefixer]https://github.com/postcss/autoprefixer).

 ```scss
 // Bad